rezan/chttp/README.md

 * Streaming upload and download support
 * Compression support

-Optimized for both performance and easy of use.
+Optimized for both performance and ease of use.